 The day drags on, but at 5 o’clock, you finally begin your journey back home in more standstill traffic.
 When you walk through the door, you’re bombarded with questions about what’s for dinner, and you feel your breathing accelerate.
 Hours later when you crawl into bed, you find yourself wide awake despite obvious exhaustion.

-But what happens when stress is ongoing?
+What happens when stress is ongoing, though?
 The body was never meant to be in a fight or flight state all of the time.
 How much of your day do you spend worried or anxious?
 Does your day resemble the scenario above?

 |Body System||Short Term Symptoms||Long Term Symptoms|